 My family’s yearly trip to Marco Island has a silver lining in the food category, and it’s called Doreen’s Cup of Joe (there’s also the Red Rooster).
-Doreen’s is the sister restaurant to the popular Joey’s Pizza & Pasta House, which is located conveniently about 50 feet away.
+Doreen’s (267 N Collier Boulevard) is the sister restaurant to the popular Joey’s Pizza & Pasta House, located conveniently about 50 feet away.

 Doreen’s is a breakfast & lunch only kind of place, open from 7:30 AM to 2 PM daily (Sundays included).
 Over six days, I made three visits to Doreen’s for breakfast, and another time my parents brought me to go in the form of their Southern Burger.

 In striving to provide the best possible breakfast experience, we have chosen to use only

 the finest and healthiest products available to us.

 These include Eggland’s Best Cage Free Brown Eggs, all-natural sausage patties from the small family-owned Tallahassee farm Bradley’s Country Store, milk from a local farm in Myakka City, Kana Coffee from Miami, and orange juice from fresh-squeezed Florida oranges.